rajaayush65/coditation-wordle/README.md

 run npm install

-huess Word, to know the correct word see console
+Guess Word, to know the correct word see console

 If Word is correctly guessed, Success Modal appears